unsky/sita/README.md

 <img src="sita.png"/>
 </div>

-sita is a lightweight tracking architecture.
+Sita is a lightweight tracking architecture.

 It contains deep learning and machine learning modules.